 The ATLANTIS Test Center infrastructure consist of

-- The Coastal Testbed has a shore control room and a Floating Structure System (FSS), and will be used by technology developers to de-risk their robotic technologies through rigorous, cost-efficient, and staged testing programmes performed in near-real environments for a wide technical and industrial impact.
+- The Coastal Testbed has a shore control room and a Floating Structure System (FSS), and it is targeted for technology developers to de-risk their robotic technologies through rigorous, cost-efficient, and staged testing programmes performed in near-real environments for a wide technical and industrial impact.

-- The Offshore Testbed encompasses dedicated positions within a commercial wind farm, the WindFloat Atlantic (WFA), that will be reserved for demonstrating robotic technologies.
+- The Offshore Testbed encompasses dedicated positions within a commercial wind farm, the WindFloat Atlantic (WFA), and it is reserved for demonstrating robotic technologies.

-The ATLANTIS project will introduce 4 showcases whose scenarios will be defined by end-users for characterizing key areas for the value chain for offshore wind O&M where robotics will introduce a major contribution.
+The ATLANTIS project introduces 4 showcases – with scenarios defined by end-users – for characterizing key areas where robotics will introduce a major contribution for the offshore wind O&M value chain.

 1. Showcase – Turbine inspection and maintenance